vineetk1/interact-keras-model/README.md

 io output file: /home/vin/interact-keras-model/myFile
 >>
 ```
 Run the model.
-Note that the error message specifies the reason why the  model cannot be run.
+Note that the error message specifies the reason why the  model cannot run.
 ```
 >>io run
 Processing may take a long time if the input data is large